michael-ritter/jupyterhub-combopt-ma4502/docs/docs/nginx_config.md

 ## Determine number of cores and core limitations

-According to [this tutorial]() from Digital Ocean, you can determine the number of cores running on your server and what the limits of those cores are with a couple commands.
+You can determine the number of cores running on your server and what the limits of those cores are with a couple commands.
 Information about our server's cores will be put in the Nginx configuration later.
+Usually, you will have requested a four core VM.

 The first command determines the number of cores on the server: